TUDelft-PRIME-Books/Linear-Algebra/Appendices/ComplexNumbers.md

 This corresponds precisely with the rules for multiplying exponentials.

-Thus, you can calculate with this strange notation $re^{i\phi}$ for complex numbers just as you would if you were indeed taking imaginary powers of $e$ ($=2.71828\ldots$).
+Thus, you can calculate with this strange notation $re^{i\theta}$ for complex numbers just as you would if you were indeed taking imaginary powers of $e$ ($=2.71828\ldots$).
 Some deep mathematics show that the definition given here is the only reasonable way to define taking imaginary exponents.

 In practice, this polar notation of complex numbers is convenient to use when you take products or powers, whereas the $a+bi$ notation is more convenient when you have to add complex numbers.

 ::::{prf:example}